krisingva/using_forms_in_sinatra_app/forms_in_sinatra.md

 ### HTML elements and attributes needed to send a form

-The minimal requirement for writing a form which will lead to a specific HTTP request being made, is to use a `<form>` element with `method` and `action` attributes.
-The value of the `method` attribute determines the type of HTTP request made when the form is sent, whereas the value of the `action` attribute determines where the request is sent (i.e., the path part of the route that will be invoked in response to the request).
+The minimal requirement for writing a form that will lead to a specific HTTP request, is to use a `<form>` element with `method` and `action` attributes.
+The value of the `method` attribute determines the type of HTTP request made when the form is sent, whereas the value of the `action` attribute determines where the request is sent.
 Capturing the input data and submitting the form can be accomplished in different ways.
-One of the simplest ways is by using an `<input>` element (opening tag only) with a `name` attribute.
+One of the simplest ways is using an `<input>` element (opening tag only) with a `name` attribute.
 For example, if you have the following form in a template document:

 ```html
 <form action="/new" method="post">